-Contracting a brucellosis infection typically requires coming in contact with animals infected with the bacteria.
-Sheep, goats, pigs and dogs are known carriers of the bacteria.
-Coming in contact with animals, consuming infected meat or drinking unpasteurized milk from infected animals are the main causes of infection.
+Contracting a brucellosis infection typically requires coming in contact with animals infected with the bacteria or eating products such as cheese or unpasteurized chees from infected animals.
+Sheep, cattle, goats, pigs and dogs are known carriers of the bacteria.
+Coming in contact with animals, consuming or touching infected meat, eating cheese or drinking unpasteurized milk from infected animals are the main causes of infection.

 Symptoms and Signs

 Symptoms of a brucellosis infection mirror a mild case of the flu.
 Patients may experience:

 - Undulant fever (fever which rises and falls throughout the day)